mimmato/svelteBlog/src/posts/webElements-Selenium.md

 ## 6. Tables

-Tables contain structured data and are defined with `<table>` in HTML.
+Tables contain structured data and are defined with the `<table>` tag in HTML.

 ### Example:

 ```
 <table>